swei5/michigan_notes/EECS-484/6 SQL Queries.md

 DROP <name>; -- Since it's a temp view
 ```

 Or we can use the `WITH` keyword to generate a temporary table.
+Both of these are **BETTER** than subqueries as they don't require nested computation.